Apple Accessibility

 Continuing Professional Development (CPD)

-A structured CPD plan is crucial to the success and impact of the project.
-We have worked closely with schools that have deployed Apple, and have developed a programme to best support ongoing CPD.
+Structured CPD plans are crucial to the success & impact of projects.
+We work closely with schools that deploy Apple & develop programmes to support ongoing CPD.

 Learn how our teachers work with schools to integrate Apple in to their curriculum.